arrushaj/cs50/project/README.md

 Profiles are also available for each user (/profile route).
 Each profile contains a bio and their respective threads that they have created.

+Each sub-board has its own route and it populates their respective HTML form by searching the database for threads that were created for their board.

 To discuss the database a little more, it has 4 tables: users, thread, replies, and likes.
 Users includes users, passwords, and bios.
 Threads are threads and everything that pertains.
 Replies are replies to threads and have a thread id as a foreign key.
 Likes are a system that allows the database to indicate which user is liking which reply.
 When a reply is deleted, any like row related to it is deleted as well.

 I took the liberty of using functions that were used in previous Problem Sets in helpers.py like apology and login_required.
 These proved very helpful, especially login_required.